grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 }
 ```

-This way, there is only one Statement executed four times.
+This way, thereI only need to werite a single method and by decorating it with `[InlineData]`, I make it executed four times with different values.
 The case of `AllowedToApply` is still evaluated twice for both edge cases (so there is more time spent on executing it, which for small cases is not an issue), but the code maintenance is easier -- we don’t have to copy-paste the code to specify both edges of the behavior in two separate Statements.

+### Example -- setting an alarm

-Note that we’re quite lucky because the specified logic is strictly functional (i.e. returns different results based on different inputs).
+In the previous example, we were quite lucky because the specified logic was purely functional (i.e. it returned different results based on different inputs).
 Thanks to this, we could parameterize input values together with expected results.
 This is not always the case.
-For example, let's imagine that we have a clock class where we can set alarm time.
+For example, let's imagine that we have a `Clock` class that allows us to schedule an alarm.
 The class allows us to set the hour safely between 0 and 24, otherwise it throws an exception.

-This time, we have to write two parameterized Statements -- one where a value is returned (for valid cases) and one where exception is thrown (for invalid cases).
+This time, I have to write two parameterized Statements -- one where a value is returned (for valid cases) and one where exception is thrown (for invalid cases).
 The first would look like this:

 ```csharp
 [Theory]